-- From the CEO - Food systems
+- From the CEO

+- About this report

+- Food systems

+- The role of blue foods

 Life Cycle Stage III: Feed production

 Feed production demands electrical energy to run all motors in our factories or fuel combustion for steam generation, heating air for drying, or simply to accelerate the forklifts in our warehouses.
 Depending on the energy efficiency, fuel type or the electricity source, the footprint linked to feed manufacturing can be higher or lower between the mills.
 Other than the footprint attached to the feed ingredients, this is something under our direct control and that is why we also have best quality (primary) data available to calculate the footprint from our operations and to implement strategies to reduce it.